Shahad109/SOC-Lab/Endpoint-Intrusion-Detection/README.md

 The delivery phase was successful.
 Analysis of the web server logs confirmed that the victim downloaded the modified PowerShell script from the simulated internal repository.
 By delivering the payload through a trusted IT communication channel, the attacker increased the likelihood of successful execution, enabling the attack to progress to the execution phase.

-# Phase 4 – Execution
+# Phase 4 – Exploitation

 ## Objective